Neosoulink/quick-threejs/packages/legacy/README.md

-# Quick-ThreeJS
+# `@quick-threejs/legacy`

-Quick-threeJS is a small open-source library.
+`@quick-threejs/legacy` is a small library.
-As its name says, the lib will quickly set up a 3D scene with as little configuration as possible.
+This lib was designed to quickly start a `ThreeJS` app.
+It'll set up a 3D scene with as little configuration as possible.

 ## 🚀 Quick start